Instructor:

 Attendance at lectures is strongly encouraged.

-Part of each lecture will be set aside for discussions of current topics of
+Part of each lecture may be set aside for discussions of current topics of

 interest in the news.